sunfounder/pico-2w-kit/docs/source/cproject/ar_dht11.rst

 6.2 Measuring Temperature and Humidity with DHT11
 =======================================================

-In this lesson, we'll learn how to use a **DHT11 temperature and humidity sensor** with the Raspberry Pi Pico 2w.
-The DHT11 is a basic, low-cost digital sensor that can measure ambient temperature and humidity, providing a calibrated digital output.
+In this lesson, we'll learn how to use a **DHT11 temperature and humidity sensor** with the Raspberry Pi Pico 2 W. The DHT11 is a basic, low-cost digital sensor that can measure ambient temperature and humidity, providing a calibrated digital output.

 |img_Dht11|